OWASP/owasp-mastg/Document/0x06a-Reverse-Engineering-and-Tampering-Android.md

 #### Hooking Java methods with Xposed

 Xposed is a ["framework for modules that can change the behavior of the system and apps without touching any APKs:""](http://repo.xposed.info/module/de.robv.android.xposed.installer).
 Technically, it is an extended version of Zygote that exports APIs for running Java code when a new process is started.
 By running Java code in the context of the newly instantiated app, it is possible to resolve, hook and override Java methods belonging to the app.
+Xposed uses [reflection](https://docs.oracle.com/javase/tutorial/reflect/) to examine and modify the running app.
 Changes are applied in memory and persist only during the runtime of the process - no patches to the application files are made.

 To use Xposed, you first need to install the Xposed framework on a rooted device.
 Modifications are then deployed in the form of separate apps ("modules") that can be toggled on and off in the Xposed GUI.

-The author, rovo89, provides a great [tutorial](https://github.com/rovo89/XposedBridge/wiki/Development-tutorial showing how to creating an Xposed module in Android studio.

 ##### Example: Bypassing Root Detection